arkency/posts/posts/2015-05-13-building-a-react-dot-js-event-log-in-a-a-rails-admin-panel.md

 ---
-title: "How to introduce events in Rails apps"
+title: "Building a React.js event log in a a Rails admin panel"
 created_at: 2015-05-13 17:57:16 +0200
 kind: article
 publish: false